Bosnia and Herzegovina: Income Tax Law amended

+The amendments to the Law on Personal Income Tax that the Parliament of the Federation of Bosnia and Herzegovina (FBIH) adopted on December 20 2012, entered into force on February 2 2013.
 The tax rate remained unchanged at 10% and it applies to both residents and non-residents.
 The main changes affect the definition of residents, deductions and exempt income.

 Resident individuals pay tax on their worldwide income, while non-residents are only taxed on income sourced in the territory of Bosnia and Herzegovina (BIH).
 An individual is considered to be a resident if his stay exceeds 183 days in a tax year and/or he has a residence, business, or centre of vital interest in the territory of BIH.